11 Psychology Internships for High School Students

 Eligibility: At least 16 years of age, enrolled in high school full-time

 The Barrow Neurological Institute is the world’s largest neurological disease treatment and research institution, regarded as one of the best in the United States.
-The Summer High School Internship Program is a research-oriented one that allows high school volunteers to participate in hands-on lab work with cutting-edge technology.
-Students will be educated on advanced scientific techniques, as well as how to evaluate scientific literature and develop communication skills, among other components.
-Participants work directly under Barrow specialist for the summer, working 20-40 hours per week.
-This is truly a unique opportunity to take advantage of that provides students with hands-on experience in various fields of psychology and neuroscience.
+The Summer High School Internship Program allows high school volunteers to conduct lab work with cutting-edge technology.
+You will learn advanced scientific techniques and how to evaluate scientific literature while developing your communication skills.
+You will work with a Barrow specialist for the summer.

 Cost: Ranging from $7,000-10,000, depending on commuter vs residential status